Adriatogi/The-Great-Rick-And-Morty-Quiz/README.md

-# The-Great-Rick-And-Morty-Quiz
+﻿# The-Great-Rick-And-Morty-Quiz
-To run my project/website. https://adriatogi.github.io/The-Great-Rick-And-Morty-Quiz/ <br />
+To run my project/website. https://adriatogi.github.io/The-Great-Rick-And-Morty-Quiz/ <br/>
 **It is currently only desktop version.
-Please refrain from opening my project on a mobile device**
+Please refrain from opening my project on a mobile device*

 - My project is a small three question with three answer quiz.
 Based on your answers about your personality.
 You will be given a character from the animated series, *Rick and Morty*.
 There are up to thirty characters and all have a specialized quote.